-Remarketing vs. Retargeting: Are They The Same Thing?
+Remarketing Vs. Retargeting: Are They The Same Thing?

 Confused about the difference between remarketing and retargeting?
+You aren’t alone!

 These terms are used interchangeably these days.
+But are they the same?

+In online advertising, remarketing and retargeting have similar goals but key differences that are important to understand.

-Remarketing and retargeting differ in strategy – and who you are able to reach.
+The biggest difference between remarketing and retargeting lies within strategy and who you are able to reach.

+Read on to discover how they differ and when it’s appropriate to use each strategy.

 Remarketing & Retargeting: Similar, But Different

-Advertising managers spend a lot of time testing audiences, getting creative, and obsessing over numbers.
+Advertising managers spend a lot of time crafting audiences, testing creative, and obsessing over data.

-It can be a long process; with only a small percentage of ad clickers actually converting.
+It can be a long process, with only a small percentage of ad clickers actually converting.

 While you might be getting a lot of new incoming web traffic, you may not see those numbers translate to sales quickly.
 And few become a sale the first time they land on your webpage.

-In the age of “but we can track everything”, it can be easy to get distracted.

 It’s easy to forget the true role of marketing:

-To win people over long before they make the decision to choose your product or company, over others.
+To win people over long before they make the decision to choose your product or company over others.

-Oftentimes, the best people to target are those who have visited your site more than once or have already digitally interacted with you in the past.
+Often, the best people to target are those who have visited your site more than once or have already digitally interacted with you.

 Retargeting and remarketing both give the opportunity to reach these customers.
-And they are the ones more likely to purchase rather than first-time visitors.
+They are also more likely to purchase rather than first-time visitors.

-And this can be an extremely important strategy in your marketing efforts.
+This can be an extremely important strategy in your marketing efforts.

-Now let’s explore remarketing and retargeting individually, so that the differences become clear to you.
+Now let’s explore remarketing and retargeting individually so that the differences become clear to you.

 What Is Retargeting?